- 403-313-6802

 Furthermore, the method identifies four toxic communication patterns known as the “Four Horsemen of the Apocalypse” – criticism, contempt, defensiveness, and stonewalling.
 Recognizing and addressing these patterns and replacing them with their antidotes can significantly improve communication and conflict resolution in a relationship.

 Unquestionably, the interventions are very effective when working with most of the issues that bring couples to therapy, issues such as communication issues, infidelity, trauma, disconnection, and much more.
-However, it also helps healthy couples strengthen their relationship by reconfiguring and reconnecting with what matters to them, increase intimacy and feel closer.
+However, it also helps healthy couples strengthen their relationship by reconfiguring and reconnecting with what matters to them, increasing intimacy and feeling closer.

 Calgary couples therapy based on the Gottman method involves a specific plan.
 We start with a meeting with both partners, which is followed by an individual meeting with each of them.
 The goal is to gather as much information as possible from a neutral perspective.
-The third meeting (and all the following) are again with both partners and it serves to set the course of therapy.
+The third meeting (and all the following) is again with both partners, and it serves to set the course of therapy.

 Happily Ever After – myth or reality?

 In couples therapy in Calgary, Alberta, we often hear about fading feelings and conflicts that obscure the good aspects of a relationship.
 Many wonder why everything was so wonderful in the beginning, filled with love, but now seems so difficult.
-This leads to the common question: is it true that love only lasts for three years?
-If love has faded, should we tolerate it, or is it better to find a new relationship and create a new three-year cycle of love?
+This leads to the common question: Is it true that love doesn’t last?
+If love has faded, should we tolerate this new state, or is it better to find a new relationship and create a new short-lived cycle of love?

 There is a wonderful saying: “It is not beauty that causes love, but love that creates beauty.”
 Beauty quickly fades, just like infatuation, but love, once it appears, can only grow stronger.

 The other component is attachment styles (i.e. secure or insecure).
-If we have insecure attachment patters, we are very likely to see and feel a skewed version of the relationship.
-Unfortunately, as adults we relate to our romantic partners in the way we learn to relate to our parents, we repeat those patterns.
+If we have insecure attachment patterns, we are very likely to see and feel a skewed version of the relationship.
+As adults, we relate to our romantic partners in the way we learn to relate to our parents; we repeat those patterns.
 We don’t always learn to love or what love feels like in the context of our family of origin.
-We use what we learn about romantic love from fairy tales, Disney movies and very often from romantic movies and before we know it we are in trouble.
-Couples therapy in Calgary, Alberta successfully helps couples to see true love and embark on the path to building a happy family.
+We use what we learn about romantic love from fairy tales, Disney movies and very often from romantic movies, and before we know it, we are in trouble.
+Couples therapy in Calgary, Alberta, successfully helps couples to see true love and embark on the path to building a happy family.